2006

 Warrant Officer Randie Potts, CISTM – 1 Service Battalion Edmonton.

-I have done three tours in Afghanistan; all three tours were based out of Kandahar Airfield.
+I have done three tours in Afghanistan, 2002, 2006 and 2011.
+All three tours were based out of Kandahar Airfield.
 I would like to share some changes that I experienced over there.

 2006 – The Canadian C-130 transport did stop its engines and actually parked but not over night.
 The tarmac had been extended and we stopped in front of the hanger filled with holes in the roof.
 Longer briefings this time and we were directed to Modular tent until the guys from Kabul vacated our quarters.
 Weather havens eight guys per tent and dividers, cots with mattresses and electric power were our new quarters.
 A month or so later we got air conditioners put in.
 Light discipline gone, light standards everywhere.
 Three different mess halls to have meals.
 Our work area was a MEC shelter, sea can office and only one LSVW MRT.
 The PX was a building now by Role 3.
 The board walk was being built and Tim Horton’s trailer arrived.
 This time I brought family with me.
 My eldest son Adam, with Multi National Headquarters (MNHQ) and my youngest son Ian with the Battle Group (BdGp) and I worked for National Support Element (NSE).
 One of the better kept secrets from the media, I did not want too much attention directed to the family back in Canada.